20+ BEST Things to Do in Florence for First Time Visitors

 What better souvenir from Italy, then learning how to make three different types of pasta inside a medieval tower from the 1200s?

-During this 3-hour cooking class you will learn to make fresh pasta, with the company of unlimited wine or soft drinks.
-At the end of the cooking class, you will eat everything you prepared
+During this 3-hour cooking class you will learn to make fresh pasta in Florencea, with the company of unlimited wine or soft drinks.
+At the end of the cooking class, you will eat everything you prepared.

 18. Food Tours